 Whether you’re using a VPN or not, you should always look into any local laws and regulations before doing anything that you think might be illegal.
 Your provider won’t be responsible for any illegal activities that you perform while using their VPN.

 This includes making illegal purchases, downloading copyrighted content, stealing the data of others and just about any other online crime you can think of.
 If whatever you’re doing isn’t acceptable without a VPN, a VPN doesn’t change anything.
-They should only be used for personal privacy and protection, and Tom’s Guide does not condone their use to evade the law.

 Some countries impose their own restrictions